Uru: Ages Beyond Myst: Reception

 Uru's sales were considered disappointing, whereas the first three Myst games had sold more than 12 million units collectively before Uru's release.
 Among computer games, The NPD Group ranked Uru ninth for the weeks ending November 22 and December 6, and 13th for the month of December 2003 overall.
 In North America, the game sold 78,329 units during 2003, and another 18,860 during the first two months of 2004.
 Although it sold between 100,000 and 400,000 copies in the United States by August 2006, it was beaten by Myst III: Exile's sales in the region.
 Time magazine pointed to Uru's relative failure as evidence the franchise had lost its touch, a notion the developers of Myst IV: Revelation sought to dispel.
 Uru's poor sales were also considered a factor in financially burdening Cyan, contributing to the company's near-closure in 2005.
 The title's original graphics and story nevertheless attracted a cult following.

 Uru: Ages Beyond Myst won PC Gamer US's 2003 "Best Adventure Game" and "Best Sound" awards.
 The magazine's Chuck Osborn called it "the future of the genre" and "an exhilarating innovation".
 Computer Games Magazine presented Uru with its "Best Art Direction" award, for which it tied with Tron 2.0.
 The game was nominated in The Electric Playground's "Best Adventure Game for PC" category, but lost this prize to Beyond Good & Evil.
+It also received a nomination for "Computer Action/Adventure Game of the Year" at the AIAS' 7th Annual Interactive Achievement Awards, but was ultimately given to Prince of Persia: The Sands of Time.